Safety and Risk Management (distance learning only) MSc/Diploma

 The MSc and PgDip degrees have also been accredited by the Institution of Occupational Safety and Health (IOSH).
 Graduates are eligible to join IOSH as Graduate members and then undertake an initial professional development process that leads to Chartered membership.

-The MSc/Postgraduate Diploma in Safety, Risk and Reliability Engineering is only available by attendance-free distance learning.
+The MSc/Postgraduate Diploma in Safety, Risk and Reliability Engineering, led by Dr. Pauline Thompson, is only available by attendance-free distance learning.
 The programme comprises eight courses.
 All courses have written examinations and some have compulsory coursework elements.
 MSc students are also required to complete an individual project (dissertation).

 This courses aims to give students an appreciation of risk from individual and societal perspectives as well as understanding the basic principles of risk assessment and modelling and how safety management works in practice.
 Subjects include: